-Planning your new kitchen from scratch?
-Make sure you have a read through our essential guide for more practical information.
+Designing a new kitchen from scratch?
+Make sure you have a read through our ultimate guide to planning, designing and furnishing your kitchen before getting started.
+It really is a must-read.

 Concealed LED plinth lighting from Mr Resistor in bespoke kitchen, from £35,000, Roundhouse.